• Skip to primary navigation

 • To make sandwiches like BLT's or a Club sandwich.

-• To top salads like broccoli salad, potato salad or egg salad.
+• To top salads like easy healthy broccoli salad, loaded dairy free potato salad or egg salad.

-• Serve it with pancakes, waffles or eggs.
+• Serve it with grain free blueberry pancakes, waffles without grains or eggs.

 • Add it to an omelette.